edurant/edurant.github.io/courses/cs4981/project-6-finalResults.md

-# Term Project—Milestone 6: Final Results
+---
+title: "CS4981 Deep Learning In Signal Processing: Project Milestone 6: Final Results"
+---

 This page describes the final milestone out of six and is due at the end of week 10.